Renardo13/Cybersecurity/ft_otp/README.md

 ```
 The output is a ft_otp.key that just appeared in the folder.
 You can now use it.
+PS : The secret key enter by the user should be shared between the server and the person, its has to be __128__ bits size minimum but 160 is better.
 ```bash
 python3 ft_otp.py -k ft_otp.key
 ```